Water Quality Report

 Herriman City maintains a Drinking Water Source Protection Plan, which identifies:

-- Potential contamination sources (e.g., septic systems, roads, industrial areas)
+• Potential contamination sources, such as septic systems, roads, and industrial areas

 Herriman's water sources are rated as having a medium level of susceptibility.
 To view the plan or ask questions, please contact the Water Department.